ewunder32/Project3/Project3/README.md

 This repository is organized following a simplified TIER-style structure to make the project easy to understand and fully reproducible:

-- **DATA/** – Raw and processed data plus data documentation (metadata).
+- **DATA** – Raw and processed data plus data documentation (metadata).
-- **SCRIPTS/** – All analysis code, organized in the order needed to reproduce results.
+- **SCRIPTS** – All analysis code, organized in the order needed to reproduce results.
-- **OUTPUT/** – Saved figures, tables, and any derived artifacts used in our final presentation.
+- **OUTPUT** – Saved figures, tables, and any derived artifacts used in our final presentation.
 - **LICENSE.txt** – License for using and citing this repository.
 - **README.md** – You are here: orientation, software/platform info, project map, and reproduction instructions.